EU Licensed4.8/5

 Frequently Asked Questions

-Can I take indapamide if I have diabetes?
+Can I take indapamide during pregnancy?

 Medically Reviewed